 - sprinkle salt & pepper to season

-Melt the butter with a tablespoon of oil (if you prefer you can leave out the butter and just use the oil, however the butter does give the soup a richness), add the onion and fry on a medium heat for 5 minutes to soften the onion, do not allow to colour/burn.
+- Pour the oil into a large saucepan, add the onion and fry on a medium heat for 5 minutes to soften the onion, but do not allow the onion to colour/burn.

 We are linking this recipe up to CookBlogShare, make sure you check out some other fabulous recipes from this blogger group of foodies.